 As an alternative, the CO2 Measured Label can be used to simply show the carbon footprint of the product and that it has been accurately measured.
 Our certification will give your measurement and reduction achievements credibility with consumers, and reassure them that your environmental credentials are robust and demonstrable and that your commitment is genuine.

-The benefits are clear: in 2010 90% of households bought a Carbon Trust labelled product.
 Over 90 brands, in 19 countries, have already been awarded the label, and it appears on iconic high-street names including Tesco, Dyson, Kingsmill and Walkers.

 Realise the benefits of independent verification

-Not all organisations opt to label their product/services, certification is in itself a valuable tool, many of our customers have gained from the benefits of certification alone.
+Not all organisations opt to label their product/services: certification is in itself a valuable tool, and many of our customers have gained from the benefits of certification alone.
 The independent verification will help ensure your carbon footprint measurement is robust, it can also help you identify hidden opportunities for greater efficiencies and carbon savings within your operations and supply chain.
 Contact us now to discuss your specific certification requirements.

 To find out more about the certification process and to access documents that relate to the process such as the application form, download the certification process here (PDF).